pgjones/hypercorn/docs/logging.rst

 Access log atoms
 ````````````````

-The following atoms, as matches `Gunicorn
+The following atoms, a superset of those in `Gunicorn
 <https://github.com/benoitc/gunicorn>`_, are available for use.

 ===========  ===========